nononovak/otwadvent2018-ctfwriteup/day6.md

 }
 ```

-For this challenge, most of the elements in each protobuf are not marked as required which makes things slightly easier.
+For this challenge, most of the elements in each protobuf are not marked as required which makes things easier for constructing a new buffer.
 Again, I wrote a python function and reviewed the output to figure out how a protobuf was constructed:

 ```python
 def test_protobuf():